 Keywords: new routines, magic in the dull moments, observance, daily practice.

 At the end of the day, this journaling practice is for you.
 It's self-paced, meaning no deadlines, no submissions, no sharing - this is about you!
-If you're itching to get your writing into the world, consider joining us at the bi-monthly Write-In, seminar edition and/or editing edition.
+If you're itching to get your writing into the world, check our upcoming events listings for creative writing programs we offer such as The Write-In.
 Whatever you decide, this journaling practice is for you to engage with your inner emotional world.
 Consider it a time capsule for your future self.